Canada Election Time: Surrey Newton

 My neighbours talk about Sukh Dhaliwal as being heavily supported by the local community but wasn’t sure what he’s achieved for the area.

-He has mentioned COVID 9 times, pandemic sixteen times, and vaccine seventeen times, in 2021 (Note: some crossover where all phrases intermingled in one tweet)
+- He has mentioned COVID 9 times, the pandemic sixteen times, and the vaccine seventeen times, in 2021 (Note: some crossover where all phrases intermingled in one tweet)

-A good percentage of his tweets or retweets are at the federal rather than local perspective.
-Now and again, I am given a little insight what he is doing locally but not a great deal.
+A good percentage of his tweets or retweets are from the federal rather than local perspective.
+Now and again, I am given a little insight into what he is doing locally but not a great deal.
 This is the case in the US too.

 Let’s have a look at his entry on the Liberal Party website: